LATINO-BICEPS/LoA-AH-Scraper/README.md

 4. Let it process the images for a few minutes
 5. Log data to InfluxDB and manipulate data from there.

+Some ideas include tracking the trend of an item to make a more informed decision on the market and/or create charts/graphs of multiple items to create meaningful data.

 # Features
-* Track the trend of an item to make a more informed decision on AH
-* Create charts/graphs of multiple items to create meaningful data ()
 * `getGoldToCrystalsRate()` returns the going rate of 1 blue crystal to gold
+* `getEngravingData()` returns `{'itemName': [avgPrice, recentPrice, lowestPrice], ...}`
+* Shortest path from A -> B *WIP

 # How does it work?
 It takes screenshots of multiple areas of interests (e.g. Engraving Recipes, Enhancement Materials etc..) and extracts only the relevant information to return a dictionary of lists corresponding to the `Avg.
 Day Price`, `Recent Price` and `Lowest Price`.